Workshops

 Trip Description

 We will take a walk from the parking lot of Whiteface Mountain, up the stairs to the top and then down the Wilmington Trail to the parking lot.
-We will look at the wide diversity of alpine and krummholz plants and see if we can add to the extensive checklist of plants for the summit and the roadside.
-It seems we always add at least one new species a year.
-This is a moderate hike and will involve a climb up the long (sometimes crowded) stairway from the castle to the top and a walk down a rocky, sometimes bouldery, trail to the road.
+We will look at the wide diversity of rare and common alpine and krummholz plants and see if we can add to the extensive checklist of plants for the summit.
+This is a moderate hike and will involve a climb up the long (sometimes crowded) stairway from the castle to the top and a walk down a rocky, sometimes bouldery trail to the road.
+This is a joint trip with the Adirondack Botanical Society.

 There is a limit of 10 people for the trip so please register early.